 Please contribute any amount, using the PayPal button below.
 Your donation is tax-deductible!
 Thank you.

 Help support senior center resources for our Belmont seniors!

 Your credit card information is confidentially protected through PayPal.

 Ask Maggie Rose: Managing Life's Sweet Sorrow

-A compilation of letters from her regular column in the Belmont Citizen-Herald plus some related fiction, this book touches the heart of challenges and tough questions we face as our loved ones age.
+A compilation of letters from her column in the Belmont Citizen-Herald on the challenges and tough questions we face as our loved ones age.

 Hours: 8:00 am - 4:00 pm (M,W,Th,F), plus